datanav/docs/overview.rst

       }
   ]

 The end result is that Maria Hawkins now has *two* orders.
 The ``total`` property has also been updated to reflect the fact that there is a new order.
 Note also that the ``_previous`` property now has a value.
 It points back to the previous version of the entity.
 This way Sesam can track the history of entities.

 Pushing data out of Sesam
 =========================

 There are two ways that you can get the data out of Sesam.
 One way is to pull it out yourself by using the Service API.
 The other way is to have Sesam push it to an external service.

 In this section we'll set up a Python HTTP server that can accept entities pushed to it.
 The received entities will be written to individual files in a directory.
 The project is written in Python3 using the `Flask web framework <http://flask.pocoo.org/>`_.

+Note that the python webservice we install must be reachable over the internet, i.e. via a "http(s)://myservice.domain.com:port/" URL so the Sesam cloud instance can reach it.
+If you don't have access to such a server, you can provision a pre-packaged or custom VM using a cloud provider such as Azure, AWS or Digital Ocean, or wrap and deploy it as a custom Docker image using a Microservice hosting provider such as `sloppy.io <https://sloppy.io>`_ (free trial available).

+We will assume we're running on a publicly visible server for the rest of this section.

 First we'll have to checkout the project files using ``git``: